plane123/PI2/README.md

-# Most of these cookbooks I downloaded to my chef workstation.
-I'm using them for testing and learning on my part.
+# This directory contains the cookbooks used to configure systems in your infrastructure with Chef.